Center Game

 Frequently Asked Questions

-The Center Game begins with 1.e4 e5 2.d4 exd4 3.Qxd4 and is classified under ECO code C21.
-In the Center Game, White is happy with himself for knocking out Black's only foothold in the center square, e5.
+This opening begins with 1.e4 e5 2.d4 exd4 3.Qxd4 and is classified under ECO code C21.
+In this opening, White is happy with himself for knocking out Black's only foothold in the center square, e5.

 Across 22.4 million Lichess games, White wins 46.2% of the time, Black wins 49.7%, and 4.1% are drawn.
 Notable master practitioners on the White side include Jacques Mieses and Frank James Marshall.
 On the Black side, Siegbert Tarrasch and Mikhail Chigorin are among the most frequent practitioners.

-On Chessiverse, you can practice the Center Game against AI bots specifically designed to play this opening.
+On Chessiverse, you can practice this opening against AI bots specifically designed to play this opening.
 Our bots range from beginner (around 816 rating) to advanced (2652+ rating), so you can find the right challenge for your level.

 IM John Bartholomew